 |

-This fund tracks the MSCI US Broad Market Index, which tracks the entire US stock
+the CRSP US Total Market Index, which tracks the entire US stock

 market.